 There are a number of options for increasing the performance of the Block II vehicle as well as the performance of the overall Lunar mission.
 The first restriction that must be overcome is the vehicle height, as this currently limits overall vehicle performance for single launch Lunar missions.
-The current SLS launch mount uses vehicle support posts (VSP) [50] to mount the RSRMV boosters.
+The current SLS launch mount uses vehicle support posts (VSP) [51] to mount the RSRMV boosters.
 These were not used for the Space Shuttle.
 Eliminating these posts would provide 1.727 m of additional vehicle height, at the expense of having to modify the launch mount as well as the location of the core umbilicals on the launch tower.

 The RL-10B-2 engine has a stowed length of 2.197 m [25], compared to a length of 3.767 m that we have used in our design.
 This would allow an increase of 1.57 m in tank length as well as increased performance due to a higher Isp and shorter interstage.
 There is additional risk though from nozzle deployment failures.
-However, the RL-10B-2 has flown 29 times in the Delta IV launch vehicle without any deployment failures.
+However, the RL-10B-2 has flown 35 times in the Delta IV launch vehicle without any deployment failures.
 Also, the increase in delta-V due to a single nozzle deployment failure is only 1.1%, which we have included in the mission design.

-Replacing the LAS with the max launch abort system (MLAS) [51] would provide much larger increases in tank length, of up to 12.2 m, which far exceeds what is required of at least 2 m.
+Replacing the LAS with the max launch abort system (MLAS) [52] would provide much larger increases in tank length, of up to 12.2 m, which far exceeds what is required of at least 2 m.
 MLAS was partially developed and performed one successful flight test.
 Another alternative is to replace the Orion spacecraft with a Block II configuration with a 3.18 m diameter headlight shaped capsule that can carry four astronauts, a separate orbital module that would provide a much larger internal volume then available in Orion and an MLAS like abort system.
-This could reduce the 10,159 kg mass of Orion to 5,870 kg (similar to the Apollo command module), which would allow significant performance improvements.
-Not including any reduction in the SM mass or increase in mass to LEO, this would increase the LM cargo mass from 535 kg to 3,396 kg.
-To obtain the equivalent increase in performance using Orion, we would need to increase the total mass after LUS separation from 142,195 kg to 162,151 kg.
+This could reduce the 9,887 kg mass of Orion to 5,870 kg (similar to the Apollo command module), which would allow significant performance improvements.
+Not including any reduction in the SM mass or increase in mass to LEO, this would increase the LM cargo mass from 509 kg to 2,296 kg and allow Orion plane changes up to 12.1° (Apollo had a maximum plane change of 3.9°).
+This should allow much higher lattitudes to be reached with perhaps stay times of up to 14 days.
+The LM could be landed with wheels and act as its own pressurised rover, allowing a total traverse distance of over 200 km.
+To obtain the equivalent increase in performance using Orion, we would need to increase the total mass after LUS separation from 142,195 kg to 162,960 kg.